-Though e-Cycling can provide a great workout for the whole body, sometimes a common result of it can be hip pain of varying severity.
+Though riding an electric bike can provide a great workout for the whole body, sometimes a common result of it can be hip pain of varying severity.

 However, this is an issue that, typically, can be easily managed.

-This article will outline the various factors that are the most associated with causing hip soreness and pain in e-Bikers, as well as common methods to help reduce, prevent, and manage the pain.
+This article will outline the various factors that are the most associated with causing hip soreness and pain for e-bike riders, as well as common methods to help reduce, prevent, and manage the pain.

-Typically, the area that hurts the most after cyclists rides their e-Bike are the hip rotator muscles, more specifically the piriformis (source), which is located in the gluteus maximus (buttocks) near the top of the hip joint.
+Typically, the area that hurts the most after cyclists ride their e-bikes is the hip rotator muscles, more specifically the piriformis (source), which is located in the gluteus maximus (buttocks) near the top of the hip joint.
 The hip rotator muscles extend from the tailbone to the top of your thigh.

 The piriformis is the muscle that helps rotate or open one’s leg outwards.
 Since cyclists do not need to use this muscle while cycling (rather, your hips stay in a fixed position while completing a cyclical rotation), the piriformis is at risk of becoming weaker.